qhwa/formular/README.md

 {:ok, 100}
 ```

-...so that you can parse the formula into an AST and save it, then reuse it when needed in order not to parse it every time when evaluating it.
+...so that you don't have to parse it every time before evaluating it.

 ### Functions